-A few months ago, I spent a lot of quality time testing three high-end blenders — and I mean a lot.
+I once spent a lot of quality time testing three high-end blenders — and I mean a lot of time.
 My family drank tons of smoothies, I made enough hummus to serve at my cousin's bridal shower, and I turned pounds of carrots into carrot purée.

 My Blender Dilemma